 Other Names: Femoral Head Necrosis

-Bacterial chondronecrosis with osteomyelitis (BCO), also known as femoral head necrosis (FHN), is a serious bacterial infection of the growth plates in the leg bones of Cornish cross chicken breeds (broilers).
-It occurs commonly in the commercial poultry industry worldwide.
-The disease is a major welfare issue, as the infection results in inflammation, severe pain, stress, lameness, and inability for the birds to reach food and water.
+Bacterial chondronecrosis with osteomyelitis (BCO), also called femoral head necrosis (FHN), is a serious bacterial infection affecting the growth plates of the leg bones in Cornish cross (broiler) chickens.
+It is a common problem in commercial poultry worldwide and represents a major welfare concern.
+The disease causes inflammation, severe pain, stress, lameness, and prevents affected birds from accessing food and water.

 BCO Lesion Severity Scoring

-• 0 : Normal; There are no abnormalities of the proximal femoral head or proximal tibia.
+• 0 : Normal; no abnormalities in proximal femur or tibia

-• 1: Proximal femoral head separation (epiphyseolysis) and mild proximal THN.
+• 1: Proximal femoral head separation (epiphyseolysis) and mild THN

-• 2: Proximal femoral head transitional degeneration and severe tibial head necrosis.
+• 2: Proximal femoral head transitional degeneration and severe THN

-• Prolonged sitting and inactivity: When birds remain in a sitting position for long periods of time, it can restrict blood flow from the major arteries to the femora and tibiae, leading to ischemia in the growth plates.
+• Prolonged sitting and inactivity: Restricts blood flow to femora and tibiae, causing ischemia in growth plates.

-• Rapid growth: Rapid growth of the bird imposes excessive mechanical force on the thick cartilage layers of proximal femora, tibiae, and thoracic vertebrae.
+• Rapid growth: Excessive mechanical stress on the thick cartilage layers of femora, tibiae, and thoracic vertebrae.

 Clinical Signs